dartmouth-cs52-19S/workshop-graphql-workshop/README.md

 ```
 Notice that we've passed an argument to the `__type` field (`name: "Repository"`).
 Fields can accept arguments that are specified in the schema.
 Let's see the result by pressing :arrow_forward:.

 Cool!
 Now you should see some more detailed information about the `Repository` type, including all of its fields.
-Feel free to explore a bit more through introspection, or move on and let's build our application's query!
+Feel free to explore a bit more through introspection (or the [API docs](https://developer.github.com/v4/)), and when you're done and let's build our application's query!

 #### Building our query
-We want to write a query that, given a GitHub username, returns a listing of some of their repositories along with some extra information (such as commit history).
+**We want to write a query that**, given a GitHub username, returns a listing of some of their repositories along with some extra information (such as commit history).

 With the REST version of GitHub's API, this would likely require hitting a few different endpoints a few different times (for example, fetching commit histories for each repository), and receiving extraneous data in each request.
 With GraphQL, we can get all of our data in one fetch, and only get the data we want!